 Remember, the aim here is not to sell but to establish and nature a relationship with the connections.

-Simple thanks for connecting messages are a great point to begin a conversation with a prospect.
-However, like LinkedIn cold messages, sending such a message might not elicit a prospect response, thus drafting a message that will compel the connection to respond.
-For instance, you can share resourceful information or tools like an eBook, template, free cv review session, or a checklist.
-Draft a message like, "Hey Dre, thank you for connecting.
+Simple thanks for connecting messages are great for beginning a conversation with a prospect.
+However, like LinkedIn cold messages, sending such a message might not elicit a prospect response, thus drafting a statement that will compel the connection to respond.
+For instance, you can share resourceful information or tools like an eBook, template, free cv review session, or checklist.
+Draft a message like, “Hey, Dre, thank you for connecting.
 Found this eBook on CMR automation strategies and thought you might like it.
-I hope you enjoy it; thanks."
+I hope you enjoy it; thanks.”

 Send Direct Outreach Messages To People Who View Your Profile

 One of the significant advantages of the LinkedIn sales navigator is that it shows you viewed your profile in the last 90 days.
 You can use the information to initiate a conversation with the prospect.
-The basic LinkedIn plan has this feature, though it shows many users who viewed your profile.
+The basic LinkedIn plan has this feature, showing many users who viewed your profile.

 Endorse New Connection